Skip to main content

 • Simple ICs: Timer, counter, register, switches, digital logic gates, adder, etc.

-A microprocessor/microcontroller is an integrated circuit, which can process the digital data.
+A microprocessor/microcontroller is an integrated circuit that can process digital data.
 For example, temperature sensor data can be read by a microprocessor and using its internal logic to perform control functions such as switching an air-conditioner ON or OFF.
 The ability to program a microprocessor gives it the flexibility to be used in a wide range of applications.
-Some of the applications are consumer electronics (microwave, washing machine, TV), industrial applications (motor control, process control), communication applications (wireless communication, telephony, satellite communication).
+Some of the applications are consumer electronics (microwave, washing machine, TV), industrial applications (motor control, process control), and communication applications (wireless communication, telephony, satellite communication).

 A microprocessor is a complex IC having an inbuilt central processing unit (CPU) consisting of an arithmetic logic unit (ALU), registers, buffer memory, clock.
-The processor does not have inbuilt memory and needs to interface RAM and ROM externally.
+The processor does not have built-in memory and needs to interface with RAM and ROM externally.
 Applications: computers, laptops, servers, basically for high-end processing.

-A microcontroller is an integrated circuit that has CPU, inbuilt memory, general-purpose IO’s, communication interface such as SPI, I2C, UART, ADC, DAC, PWM.
-Depending on the size of memory and interface microcontrollers are targeted for specific applications.
+A microcontroller is an integrated circuit that has a CPU, inbuilt memory, general-purpose I/Os, a communication interface such as SPI, I2C, UART, ADC, DAC, and PWM.
+Depending on the size of memory and interface, microcontrollers are targeted for specific applications.
 Applications: Embedded devices such as washing machines, weighing scales, CNC machines, etc.

 Digital signal processing (DSP) controllers are a type of processor which are used in high-computing applications such as image processing, speech processing, video compression, etc.